department-of-veterans-affairs/va.gov-team/products/content-localization/translation-recommendation-project/forms-initiative-brief.md

 With this problem solved, what should users be able to do/achieve that they couldn't before?

-- We should see an increase in on-line form applications for xx form from the Spanish speaking population along with a reduction in errors?
+- We should see an increase in on-line form applications from the Spanish speaking population? a reduction in errors?
 Quicker time for approvals?

 ## Undesired User Outcomes
 -	VA can't demonstrate progress on translation efforts in a timely way
+-	The on-line application is more confusing and complicated than existing PDF and/or english version of the tool.

 ## Desired Business Outcomes